-Coordinate My Care (CMC) is an NHS initiative, hosted by The Royal Marsden NHS Foundation Trust and in place since August 2010, permitting the key information about an individual and their preferences for care (an Urgent Care Plan) to be recorded and accessed by a range of NHS and non-NHS service providers.
+Coordinate My Care (CMC) is an NHS initiative, hosted by The Royal Marsden NHS Foundation Trust, that has been in place since August 2010.
+It permits the key information about an individual and their preferences for care (an Urgent Care Plan) to be recorded and accessed by a range of NHS and non-NHS service providers.

 The CMC service is enabled by a dedicated IT system (provided, hosted and managed since November 2015 by InterSystems), whose user interface is available via a web browser over the N3 network.
 There is no requirement to install any software or browser plugin on the client PC.
 Access is also available from non-N3 clients via the Royal Marsden’s two-factor authentication solution, Authen2cate.